-Around your 20-week appointment, you’re likely to be peppered with one question: “Are you hoping for a boy or a girl?”
-You answer that you simply want a healthy baby, but the truth is many of us harbour a secret gender preference.
+Whether you’ve just announced your pregnancy or you’re ready to pop, you’ve probably been hearing a lot of this: “Are you hoping for a boy or a girl?”
+Yeah, we know, you just want a healthy baby.
+Of course.
+But the truth is many of us harbour a secret gender preference.

 It turns out there may be a biological reason for our gender preferences.
-A 2011 study from Queen’s University showed men have a stronger preference to have boys while women tend to want girls.
-“It comes from an ingrained desire to leave something of oneself for the future,” says Lonnie Aarssen, a biology professor and co-author of the study.
-In other words, we see children as an opportunity to create a little Mini Me.
+A 2011 study from Queen’s University in Kingston, Ont., showed men have a stronger preference to have boys while women tend to want girls.
+“It comes from an ingrained desire to leave something of oneself for the future,” says Lonnie Aarssen, the study’s co-author.
+In other words, we see children as an opportunity to create a little mini-me.

-“The more you suppress something or avoid it, the bigger it becomes,” says Maya.
-Ignoring your disappointment can cause you to unknowingly pass those negative feelings onto your child once he or she is born.
+“The more you suppress something or avoid it, the bigger it becomes,” says Hammer.
+Ignoring your initial upset can cause you to unknowingly pass those negative feelings onto your child once he or she is born.